fortana-co/youtube-multi-dl/README.md

 ## Contributing
 Fork the repo and submit a PR.
-Create an issue if something is broke!
+Create an issue if something is broken!

 ### Development